meganz/mpenc_doc/source/protocol.rst

 For the overall protocol, the number of communication rounds is O(n) in the number of members.
 The average size of GKA packets is also O(n).
 More modern protocols have O(1) number of rounds but retain O(n) packet size.
-However, our protocol is a simple "first approach" using elementary cryptography only, which should be easier to understand and review.
+However, our protocol is a simple first approach using elementary cryptography only, which should be easier to understand and review.

-There is potential to add a weak form of deniability later, where authenticity of message contents are deniable, but authenticity of session participation is not.
-This is essentially the group analogue of how deniability is achieved in OTR, and has equivalent security.
-This is explored in more detail later.
-More modern techniques make the key agreement itself deniable (via a zero knowledge proof) but we're not expert enough in cryptography to do that here.
+This component may be upgraded or replaced independently of the other parts of our protocol system.
+For example, more modern techniques make the key agreement itself deniable via a zero-knowledge proof.
+We have skipped that for now to solve higher-priority concerns first, and because implementing such protocols correctly is more tricky.
+This is discussed further in :doc:`future-work`.

 .. _transport-integration: